Retinitis Pigmentosa Diagnosis and Treatment

 Retinitis pigmentosa can be diagnosed and measured by:

 - Genetic testing.
 This test looks at a sample of your blood or other tissues to see if you have certain genes that are associated with a disease.
-It can also help determine the likely course or severity of a disease.
+It can also help determine the likely course or severity of a disease and whether gene therapy to replace the faulty gene may be helpful.

 - Electroretinography.
 This test measures the electrical activity in the retina, or how well the retina responds to light.
 It works much like the EKG, which measures the activity and health of the heart.